Get your head around rental yield with our no-nonsense guide.

 (18,000 / 400,000) x 100 = 4.5 or 4.5%.

-However, while gross rental yield might be an easy calculation, it doesn't take into account any costs, such as mortgage repayments, insurance or upkeep of the property - and these need to be considered to judge whether letting the buy-to-let property is providing a good return.
+However, while gross rental yield might be a simple calculation, it doesn't take into account any costs, such as mortgage repayments, insurance or upkeep of the property – and these need to be considered to judge whether letting the buy-to-let property is providing a good return.

 Net rental yield

-Net rental yield is calculated by taking the annual rental income minus costs associated with owning the buy-to-let property and then dividing by the purchase price.
+Net rental yield is calculated by taking the annual rental income minus costs associated with owning the buy-to-let property.
+Then, depending on which definition of net rental yield you wish to use, it can be divided by either:

 If you set the monthly rent at £800, the annual rent collected will be £9,600.